Skip to Content Top

 In Wake County and other North Carolina counties, these steps unfold under the supervision of the Clerk of Superior Court, and each stage has specific forms, timelines, and filing requirements.
 We can help you understand when to provide accounting, how to document your decisions, and what records you should keep in case questions arise from heirs or the court.
 By setting clear expectations about the likely time frame and the role of a probate attorney in Raleigh, we help you move through each phase in an organized way instead of reacting to emergencies at the last minute.

 By understanding these essential steps, you can approach the probate process with confidence.
-Our attorneys at NC Wills and Trusts are here to guide you at every stage, ensuring that your loved one’s legacy is protected and honored.
+Our probate attorneys at NC Wills & Trusts are here to guide you at every stage, ensuring that your loved one’s legacy is protected and honored.

 I’ve Been Named the Personal Representative of My Loved One’s Estate.
 Now What?